db-githb/3DGETD/README.md

 ## 🚀 Features

-- Define and edit the number of cameras as well as their position and rotation parameters
+**Flexible Camera Configuration**: Easily define and adjust the number of cameras, along with their position and rotation parameters, to fit your setup.

-- Define and edit the number of 3D Gaussians as well as their base color, position, rotation, and scale
+**Customizable 3D Gaussians**: Configure the number of 3D Gaussians and customize their base color, position, rotation, and scale for precise control over the 3D scene.

 ---